smart-data-models/dataModel.ParksAndGardens/GreenspaceRecord/doc/spec_FR.md

         model: https://schema.org/Text
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     color:
-      description: 'The color of the product'
+      description: The color of the product
       type: string
       x-ngsi:
         model: https://schema.org/color
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateObserved:
-      description: 'The date and time of this observation in ISO8601 UTCformat'
+      description: The date and time of this observation in ISO8601 UTCformat
       format: date-time
       type: string
       x-ngsi:
         model: https://schema.org/DateTime
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     id:
       anyOf: &greenspacerecord_-_properties_-_owner_-_items_-_anyof
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'Unique identifier of the entity'
+      description: Unique identifier of the entity
       x-ngsi:
         type: Property
     image:
-      description: 'An image of the item'
+      description: An image of the item
       format: uri
       type: string
       x-ngsi:
         model: https://schema.org/URL
         type: Property
     litterCoverage:
-      description: 'Percentage of the surface covered with litter or other waste materials'
+      description: Percentage of the surface covered with litter or other waste materials
       maximum: 1
       minimum: 0
       type: number